Need to make a gift to a special musician in your life but don’t really know what get? Fear not, we got you.

 If you like the ambient lighting idea but want to take up a notch the Philips Hue might be the answer.

-With 16 million colors to chose from you can set the mood in whatever way you feel like.
+With 16 million colors to choose from you can set the mood in whatever way you feel like.

 These work by replacing your regular light bulbs so you don’t disturb the use of “normal” light but when you want to set a funky mood just turn on the app and change the color.